vinayaksh42/smvdu-codeclub/README.md

 ## Communication

-join our discord server https://discord.gg/T3aNcx for discussions related to this website and other off topic discussions.
+Join our discord server https://discord.gg/T3aNcx for discussions related to this website and other off topic discussions.

 ### Reference website